Ebolander23/cse15l-lab-reports/Lab5.md

 ```
 TA Response:
 Hello!
 Thank you for sharing the details of the bug you are encountering.
 It looks as if the java file you have downloaded is actually a linux file.
 The issue stems from where you are running your tests.
 A question to think about: What are the differences in how to write paths between Linux and Windows?
 ```

 ```
 Student Response:
 Thank you!
-So the error that I am getting is due to the different slashes associated with the Linux system, does that mean I have to
+So the error that I am getting is due to the different slashes associated with the Linux system,
-completely rewrite all the code within the testing class?
+does that mean I have to completely rewrite all the code within the testing class?
 ```

 ```
 TA Response:
 Yes, you are definitely on the right track.
-When you are thinking about these kind of bugs it is also important to think about
+When you are thinking about these kind of bugs,
-where you are running your code.
+it is also important to think about where you are running your code.
 Do you think you would get the same error if you tried logging into a remote server?
 Try running these commands again, but try using the ssh command to log into IENG first.
 ```